backand/docs/slate_docs/source/includes/_backand_features.md

 }
 ```

-Queries can also be used to compare an object's  fields to constant values using common comparison operators.
-For example, to retrieve all fields for all employees under the age of 25, you can use the following query:
+A simple query can pluck the `name` and `salary` fields from an object named `employees`.
+The query sample to the right executes this query for all employees with a position of "Sales Manager"

+### Example - Constant Value Comparison
 ```JSON
 {
     "object": "employees",